Benjamin Abella: Research

 Abella has conducted research on sudden cardiac arrest, myocardial perfusion and targeted temperature management.
 He has also worked on evaluation of CPR and resuscitation performance, testing of new teaching methods of CPR, assessment of neurologic outcomes after cardiac arrest and methods to improve the application of therapeutic hypothermia.
-He is the developer of a training course for post-arrest care and targeted temperature management, known as the Penn TTM Academy.
+He developed a training course for post-arrest care and targeted temperature management, known as the Penn TTM Academy.

 Targeted temperature management (TTM)

 Abella studied the practical implementation of TTM after cardiac arrest and presented a detailed management plan for the addition of TTM for in the care of out of hospital cardiac arrest survivors.
 He developed an important animal model to study post-arrest TTM.
 He was one of the first to establish that intra-arrest TTM could dramatically improve arrest outcomes, which has subsequently sparked clinical trials to study the same concept.

 CPR delivery and resuscitation performance

 Abella research in this area indicated an improved CPR quality through a combination of a training procedure (termed “RAPID” post arrest training) along with real-time audiovisual feedback.
 This combined procedure also led to a greater rate of return of spontaneous circulation.
 In early 2010s, Abella published an article about the importance of cardiopulmonary resuscitation quality and presented several practical approaches such as using real-time CPR sensing, physiologic monitoring and metronome prompting in order to improve the CPR performance.